bukka/php-crypto/docs/cipher.md

 It can throw `CipherException` with code

 - `CipherException::FINISH_FAILED` - finalizing of decryption failed
-- `CipherException::FINISH_DECRYPT_FORBIDDEN` - cipher has not been initialized for decryption
+- `CipherException::FINISH_DECRYPT_FORBIDDEN` - cipher has not been
+initialized for decryption

 ##### *Return value*

-`string`: The decrypted data (plain text) from the last incomplete block or empty string.
+`string`: The decrypted data (plain text) from the last incomplets block or empty string.

 ##### *Examples*